Pre-twisted algebrizable differential equations: On solutions of PDEs

 In the following Theorem we give conditions under which for some algebra $\mathbb A$ of the type $\mathbb A^{2}_1(\alpha,\beta)$, $\mathbb A^{2}_2(\alpha,\beta)$, or $\mathbb A^{2}_{1,1}$, which are defined in Section \ref{apvf}, and for a differentiable function $\varphi$, the $\varphi\mathbb A$-differentiable functions are solutions of (\ref{firstorder:linear:pde}).

 \bthm Let $\varphi=(\varphi_1,\varphi_2)$ be a differentiable function in the usual sense.
-The $\varphi\mathbb A$-differentiable functions are solutions of the homogeneous first order linear partial differential equation with two dependent variables $r$ and $s$ given by \begin{small}
+The $\varphi\mathbb A$-differentiable functions are solutions of the system of homogeneous first order linear partial differential equation with two dependent variables $r$ and $s$ given by \begin{small}

 \end{small} for $\mathbb A=\mathbb A^{2}_1(\alpha,\beta)$, $\mathbb A=\mathbb A^{2}_2(\alpha,\beta)$, and $\mathbb A=\mathbb A^{2}_{1,1}$, respectively, where $k$ and $l$ are functions of $(x,y)$. \ethm\bdemo Equation (\ref{lineareq:canbesolved:A11}) is equal to $k$ by first equation of (\ref{varphi:algebra1:GCREsc}) plus $l$ by the second.
 Equations (\ref{lineareq:canbesolved:A12}) and (\ref{lineareq:canbesolved:A13}) can be obtained in a similar way from (\ref{varphi:algebra2:GCREsc}) and (\ref{varphi:algebra1:GCREsc}), respectively. \edemo